vacuumlabs/cardano-ctf/README.md

 This is why we run the transactions on the Lucid emulator first.
 Only if they pass there we try to replicate it on the testnet as well.

+### Aiken compilation issues

+We use old Aiken version `v1.0.26-alpha` and `aiken-stdlib` version `1.6.0` (you can see this in `aiken.toml` files).
+As Aiken syntax changed and newer Aiken versions are [unable](https://github.com/aiken-lang/stdlib/blob/main/README.md#compatibility) to compile this, you need to downgrade Aiken.

 ## Scoreboard